-- 1. The student must submit documentation of his/her disability to the (ADD) ADA Coordinator (guidelines for proper documentation are set forth below); - 2.
-The ADA Coordinator will contact the student concerning arrangements for reasonable accommodations (student must be prepared to discuss specific accommodation needs); - 3) A "Student Accommodation Form" listing the accommodations to be provided to the student during a particular semester will be circulated to the student's faculty for review and signature; - 4) The student must contact the ADA Coordinator prior to each semester for reauthorization and accommodations for the upcoming semester.
+- 1. The student must submit documentation of his/her disability to the Associate Dean of Assessment who will forward the information to the ADA Coordinator (guidelines for proper documentation are set forth below); - 2.
+The Associate Dean of Assessment or the ADA Coordinator will contact the student concerning arrangements for reasonable accommodations (student must be prepared to discuss specific accommodation needs); - 3.
+The student must contact the Associate Dean of Assessment prior to each semester for reauthorization and accommodations for the upcoming semester.

-Documentation Guidelines
+B. Documentation Guidelines